mirirtiqa/firefly-app/README.md

 The programming language used is Python.

-The implementation can be found in notebooks/fire-fly-app.ipynb for case 1 and fire-fly-app.ipynb for case 2.
+The implementation can be found in notebooks/fire-fly-app.ipynb for case 1 and fire-fly-app-2.ipynb for case 2.